sleepyOwl14/proximax-bc-docs/docs/rest-api/tools.md

 An open source HTTP client, available for Mac, Windows and Linux.

 1. Download [Insomnia app](https://insomnia.rest/) for your operative system.
-2. Import the `Insomnia spec` for NEM.
+2. Import the `Insomnia spec` for ProximaX.